 Chukwudubem Ukaigwe

 Ukaigwe’s social practice is established on the foundations of splintered or shared authorship, community input, and relativity.
-Recent solo and two-person exhibitions include Neutral Ground (Regina, 2023); Artspeak (Vancouver, 2023); AMG Projects (Lagos, 2022); Videopool (Winnipeg, 2022); and Flux Gallery (Winnipeg, 2019); with group exhibitions at Kunsthal KAdE (Amersfoort, Netherlands, 2023); Confederation Centre of the Arts (Charlottetown, 2023, 2022); Dazibao (Montreal, 2022); The Koppel Project (London, 2021, 2020); Platform Centre for Photographic and Digital Arts (Winnipeg, 2021); Jeffrey Deitch Gallery (Los Angeles, 2021); Agnes Etherington Art Centre (Kingston, 2021); ADA Contemporary Art Gallery (Accra, Ghana, 2021); and Or Gallery (Vancouver, 2021).
-Ukaigwe’s writing has been published in BlackFlash, Akimbo, and Toned Magazine, as well as in numerous exhibition catalogues.
-He holds a BFA from the University of Manitoba, Winnipeg, and was the 2020 recipient of the Scott Leroux Fund for Media Arts Exploration.
-Ukaigwe is a founding member of the Winnipeg-based curatorial group Patterns Collective.
+Recent solo and two-person exhibitions include Neutral Ground (Regina, 2023); Artspeak (Vancouver, 2023); Kanbi Projects and AMG Projects (Lagos, 2022); Videopool (Winnipeg, 2022); and Flux Gallery (Winnipeg, 2019).
+Recent group exhibitions include the National Gallery of Canada (Ottawa, 2025); Norval Foundation (Cape Town, South Africa, 2025); Winnipeg Art Gallery (2025); Catriona Jeffries (Vancouver, 2024); Kunsthal KAdE (Amersfoort, Netherlands, 2023); Confederation Centre of the Arts (Charlottetown, 2023, 2022); Dazibao (Montreal, 2022); The Koppel Project (London, 2021, 2020); Platform Centre for Photographic and Digital Arts (Winnipeg, 2021); Jeffrey Deitch Gallery (Los Angeles, 2021); Agnes Etherington Art Centre (Kingston, 2021); ADA Contemporary Art Gallery (Accra, Ghana, 2021); and Or Gallery (Vancouver, 2021).
+Ukaigwe’s writing has been published in BlackFlash, Public Parking, and Toned Magazine, as well as in numerous exhibition catalogues.
+He holds a BFA from the University of Manitoba, Winnipeg.
+The artist was shortlisted for the 2025 Sobey Art Award and was the 2020 recipient of the Scott Leroux Fund for Media Arts Exploration.